 Handwriting is taught from Reception using a pre-cursive style, joining letters from Year 1.
 It is taught on a daily basis throughout EYFS and KS1.
 In KS2, Pupils have regular opportunities to practise handwriting skills (often linked to their weekly spelling pattern) throughout the week to develop a clear, fluent style.
 When needed, handwriting interventions are used to support pupils.
 To support our teaching of handwriting we use letter join.
 This online programme can be accessed in school and at home.
 Your child's log in will be included on their online learning log in cards in their home learning log.

+All spelling sessions are taught focussing around the spelling rule and look at patterns, exceptions.
+Spelling sessions give children the opportunity to revisit and link new spelling rules to previous knowledge and teach new rules.
+A range of strategies are used including dictation.
 In Year 2 children learn the Year 2 spelling rules.
 These are frequently revisited and displayed in the classroom.
 They are also introduced to reading the Year 2 common exception words.
 Regular formative and summative assessment takes place for the reading and writing of the common exception words.

 In KS2, children are taught their year group’s spelling patterns.
 Spellodrome is used for the long term planning of spelling across KS2 and the children can access their weekly spellings at home and during guided reading.
 Spelling is taught during 3 15 minute discrete spelling sessions a week and the spelling lists are sent home for children to practice for a weekly test on a Friday.
 During the year, spelling is assessed 3 times formally but on an ongoing basis through writing and weekly spelling tests.